-Dr Sibylle Grad is a Principal Scientist and Deputy Program Leader in the Musculoskeletal Regeneration Program of the AO Research Institute Davos.
-Within the Musculoskeletal Regeneration Program she is the focus area leader for intervertebral disc and cartilage research.
+PD Dr Sibylle Grad is a Principal Investigator in the Musculoskeletal Regeneration Program at the AO Research Institute Davos (ARI).
+Within the Musculoskeletal Regeneration Program she is the Focus Area Leader for intervertebral disc and cartilage research.

-Dr Grad obtained her degree in Pharmacy and her PhD in Natural Sciences from the Department of Cell Biology of the Federal Institute of Technology (Eidgenössische Technische Hochschule, ETH) in Zürich.
-After completing her first post-doctoral training she joined the AO Research Institute Davos in 2000.
+Dr Grad obtained her degree in Pharmacy and her PhD in Natural Sciences from the Department of Cell Biology of the Federal Institute of Technology (Eidgenössische Technische Hochschule, ETH) in Zurich.
+After completing her initial post-doctoral training she joined AO Research Institute Davos in 2000.
 Dr Grad has since then acquired extensive research expertise in the field of tissue engineering and regenerative medicine with particular focus on articular cartilage and intervertebral disc repair and regeneration.

-- Whole organ culture models and bioreactors for disc degeneration and regeneration
+- Whole organ culture models and bioreactors for degenerative and inflammatory disc disorders

 - Cell therapy, molecular therapy, stem/progenitor cell homing for disc regeneration